 Through its titanium technologies segment, Chemours serves about 500 customers worldwide with more than 20 different grades of titanium dioxide pigment, customized for various applications, including house paint, coated paper, and plastic packaging.
 Chemours manufactures its titanium dioxide pigments at four production facilities located in the United States, Mexico, and Taiwan.

 In addition to its position as a leading titanium dioxide producer, investors interested in growing their passive income streams will also be attracted to Chemours.
-Currently, Chemours offers a dividend with a forward yield of 4.7%.
+Currently, Chemours offers a forward dividend yield of 2.6%.

 3. Kronos Worldwide

-Additionally, the company attributes the majority of its sales to North America, Europe, and the Asia Pacific region, although it has more than 3,000 customers overall in more than 100 countries.
+Additionally, the company reports that the majority of its sales were made in North America, Europe, and the Asia Pacific region.
+It has more than 3,000 customers overall in more than 100 countries.
 This leading position didn't occur overnight.
 Kronos Worldwide can trace its history back to 1916, when it claims to have developed the first commercial process for titanium dioxide production.

 Unlike diversified companies that produce various materials, Kronos Worldwide is narrowly focused on its titanium dioxide business.
-From 2021 through 2023, titanium dioxide accounted for an average of more than 91% of the company's net sales -- something that should appeal to people looking for greater titanium exposure in a single investment.
+Titanium dioxide accounted for 90% of the company's net sales in 2024 -- something that should appeal to people looking for greater titanium exposure in a single investment.

 Related investing topics